Page Tree

 Root Node Mapping: Every site is mapped to a specific node in the tree using the

-SiteDefinitionAPI. - Hostname Mapping: Unique hostnames must be associated with each start page node to ensure the routing engine directs traffic to the correct branch.
+SiteDefinitionAPI. - Hostname Mapping: Unique hostnames must be associated with each start page node to ensure the routing engine directs traffic to the correct branch of the tree.

 Accessing Site Data Programmatically

-For multi-site implementations, avoiding hard-coded IDs is critical.
-Developers should use the SiteDefinition repository to resolve the context of the current request.
+For multi-site implementations, avoiding hard-coded content IDs is critical.
+Use the SiteDefinition repository to resolve the context of the current request at runtime.

 3. High-Performance Organization: The "100-Item Rule"

-In enterprise sites with high content volume (e.g., news archives or product catalogs), the depth and width of the page tree significantly impact rendering performance and database load.
+In enterprise sites with high content volume - news archives, product catalogs, or knowledge bases - the depth and width of the page tree significantly impact rendering performance and database load.

 - Edit Mode Latency: Slow loading of the page tree in the navigation pane for editors.